Islamist rebels bomb Somali theatre, killing 6

 Many Somali artists, actors and singers have fled the violence over the last two decades, especially as al Shabaab cracked down on any forms of art it deemed unIslamic.

-Al Shabaab said on March 14, after one its suicide bombers struck at the presidential palace, that more bombings would follow.
+Al Shabaab said on March 14, after one its suicide bombers struck at the presidential palace, that more explosions and bombers would follow.

-Financed by foreign donations and taxes it imposes on the areas it controls, al Shabaab has threatened to carry on its war against the government and the AU despite having been evicted from much of Mogadishu and losing territory to Kenyan and Ethiopian troops in the south.

 The presidential palace has come under mortar attack several times in the last two weeks.
 The bombs have mostly fallen short, killing civilians in nearby camps for those displaced by the violence.

-While the prime minister escaped unhurt, at least one minister and a member of parliament were hurt.
-The country's top sports officials bore the brunt of the attack.
+While the prime minister escaped unhurt at least one minister and a member of parliament were hurt and the country's top sporting officials bore the brunt of the attack.

 "The government sent us four invitation cards.
 And of the four officials who went, two are dead and the other two injured.
-It is a black day," Kadija Dahir Aden, acting president of Somali athletics, said.
+It is a black day," Kadija Dahir Aden, acting president of Somali athletics, told Reuters.

 She said the Somali Olympic Committee chairman, Aden Yabarow Wiish, and the president of the Somali Football Federation, Said Mohamed Nur, had died, while the deputy at the Olympic committee and the chairman for Somali boxing were both injured.

-Sepp Blatter, president of soccer's governing body FIFA, said in a statement that he was shocked by the killings.
+Sepp Blatter, president of soccer's governing body FIFA, said he was shocked by the deaths.

 "I knew both men personally and can only say good things about their endless efforts to promote sport and football in their country.
 They will be sorely missed," he said.